Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 What Is Reciprocity?

-Oregon CHL reciprocity means:
+For Oregon CHL holders, this means:

-- You must follow THEIR state laws (not Oregon’s)
+- You must follow their state laws (not Oregon’s)

-- Each state has different carry restrictions
+- Each state has different rules about where you can carry

 Types of Reciprocity

-Oregon’s Reciprocity Policy
+Oregon’s Policy

 Oregon recognizes:

-- ✅ Any valid concealed carry license from ANY state
+- Any valid concealed carry license from any state

-- ✅ Both resident and non-resident licenses
+- Both resident and non-resident licenses

 This is one-way reciprocity.
 Oregon accepts everyone, but not every state accepts Oregon.